The impact of large-scale EV charging on the real-time operation of distribution systems: A comprehensive review: Real-time EV-grid integration management systems

 Due to the randomness of traffic conditions, user behavior, real-time electricity price, the arrival and departure time of EVs, as well as battery states and charging demands, are dynamic and challenging to predict accurately, which makes the management of EV charging challenging \cite{wan2018model}.
 In recent years, many day-ahead scheduling methods \cite{zhao2015risk,vaya2015self,erdinc2014smart} have been used to address this issue.
 However, they have limited capability in handling more complex real-time scenarios involving time-varying EV charging demand and electricity price.
-Real-time management systems with high efficiency and accuracy, along with appropriately designed DR mechanisms, are two key factors for DSOs (Distribution System Operators) in managing EV charging and discharging.
+Real-time management systems with high efficiency and accuracy, along with appropriately designed DR mechanisms, are key factors for distribution system operators in managing EV charging and discharging.
 The DR mechanism has already received extensive attention in \cite{akhavan2017managing,ghavami2014nonlinear,chekired2017decentralized}, while there are still mismatches between day-ahead scheduling and real-time demand.
-Apart from the conventional solution of quickly starting up backup generators to provide a power supply, the EV battery system can also serve as a solution by treating EVs as flexible energy storage units capable of discharging electricity back into the grid.
-Besides, the EV V2B (Vehicle-to-Building) and SAB (Smart Aggregator-Based) systems can also be used as strategies to reduce operational costs \cite {wu2017two}.
 Therefore, many studies have focused on enhancing the accuracy and efficiency of real-time management.
 For instance, in \cite{zhao2015risk}, the state-action function is represented by a linear combination of feature functions to transform the decision in the time-varying action space into four time-invariant constants, solving the difficulty in representing the time-varying state and action space in EV charging. \cite{jiang2019real} formulates the charging optimization problem as a cost minimization problem and proposes an improved binary grey wolf optimizer to improve the convergence speed and optimization accuracy. \cite{long2021efficient} develops an ordinal optimization-based method to search for optimal charging strategies within seconds while providing a performance guarantee. \cite{yang2021dynamic} introduces a stochastic dynamic simulation modeling framework for EV fast-charging real-time management, incorporating a multi-server queueing model and a multinomial logit station choice model based on charging prices, expected wait times, and detour distances. \cite{csengor2020real} uses a linear programming method to propose an energy management model for electric vehicle parking lots based on real-time optimization to maximize load factor. \cite{yan2023real} develops a real-time feedback integrated online algorithm based on Lyapunov optimization, which provides theoretical bounds for maximum charging delays.
+In addition, optimal pricing at EV charging stations plays an important role in guiding EV charging management.
+Multi-agent reinforcement learning approaches \cite{qian2021multi, li2026mixed, fu2023electric} can be used to model pricing games and determine the optimal prices of EVCSs.
+In \cite{fu2023electric}, a multi-agent charging-scheduling control framework based on a non-cooperative game is proposed to dynamically adjust EVCS service prices. \cite{li2026mixed} develops a mixed-game pricing model by incorporating the economic dispatch of the distribution network and users’ charging decision responses.
+A hierarchical attention mechanism is further designed to approximate the Nash equilibrium of pricing games.